 The main concern when working in fish habitat is having as little impact as possible.
-With the Spider, we walk in the creek bed without disturbing the prevailing conditions.
+With the Spider, we walk in the creek bed with swamp pads achieving ultra low ecological impact.

 Creek Bed Reinforcement

-This creek bed was undermined by water containing rubble during melting season and storms.
-This more and more threatened the adjacent properties.
-With the Spider, we literally crawled up the rocky creek and stabilized the bed with boulders, which were up to 4000kg.
+This creek bed was undermined by water containing rubble during melting seasons and storms.
+The yearly issues threatened the adjacent properties.
+With the Spider, we literally crawled up the rocky creek and stabilized the bed with boulders.

-The captain just loved the rubber tires of the Spider because they didn’t damage the wooden surface of the barge like track hoes do.
+The captain just loved the rubber tires of the Spider because they didn’t damage the wooden surface of the barge like large excavators do.

 Another specialty of Spidex is the stabilisation of creek beds and banks.

-Because of a minimal footprint and the turnable grapple bucket, Spidex keeps the silt disturbance to a minimum.
+Because of a minimal footprint and the rotateable grapple bucket, SPIDEX keeps the silt disturbance to a minimum.

-When water levels of hydroelectric reservoirs are down, the exposed bank can be very silty.
+When water levels of hydroelectric reservoirs are down, the exposed banks can be very silty.

-The Spider, equipped with swamp pads can work its way through the silt to perform tasks such as burrying breakwater anchors.
+The Spider, equipped with swamp pads, can work its way through the silt to perform tasks such as burying breakwater anchors.

-With the Spider, we work in up to 6 feet deep water.
+With the Spider, we can work in up to 6 ft of water.

 Accessing the shoreline on the steep bank of a hydro dam is possible with the Spider.